GuentherFaerber/test01/README.md

 **Important note**
 Although this is deprecated by CAP strings in the CXN expression have to be surrounded by `" (double quotes)` as you can see in the above example ("MT").
 These double quotes are replaced by single quotes at runtime to avoid a CXN parse error.
-This is necessarry cause the recommended way by using `![]` does not work for ValueListParameterConstant.
+This is necessary cause the recommended way by using `![]` does not work for ValueListParameterConstant.

+**Advantage**
+To use this variant you only have to adjust your OData ValueList annotation in a CDS file.
+There is no virtual property necessary.

 **Disadvantage**
 With this solution it is not possible to filter the value list by dynamic values of the parents entity.
 That said you cannot